IU-PR/Capstone_project/content/docs/2024/Team44/week2.md

 3.  **Continuous Search and Optimization of Models:**

-Addressing the challenge of continuous search and optimization of models, especially as we progress into weeks 6-7, involves implementing strategies for ongoing model refinement and performance enhancement.
-This includes leveraging techniques such as hyperparameter tuning, iterative training cycles, and monitoring model performance metrics.
-By dedicating time to regularly review and update our models based on real-world data and feedback, we ensure that our application maintains high accuracy and efficiency in delivering results.
+Addressing the challenge of continuous search of suitable models for the task: optimal ratio of models performance, inference speed, memory footprint; especially as we progress into weeks 6-7, involves implementing strategies for ongoing model refinement and performance enhancement.
+This includes monitoring model results (retrieval metrics) and overall performance on the task.

 Throughout our development process, we have successfully navigated challenges including establishing seamless inter-application communication and integrating Gmail for registration confirmation.
 Looking ahead into weeks 6-7, our focus will be on continuously optimizing and refining our models to ensure they deliver accurate and efficient results.